Zyprexa: 6 things you should know

-Medically reviewed by C. Fookes, BPharm.
-Last updated on Nov 5, 2017.
+Medically reviewed by C. Fookes, BPharm Last updated on Jan 29, 2019.

 - Zyprexa is a brand (trade) name for olanzapine and may be used for the treatment of schizophrenia or bipolar disorder.
 Experts aren't exactly sure how olanzapine works but suggest it has effects on neurotransmitters such as dopamine and serotonin in the brain.

 - Zyprexa belongs to the class of medicines known as atypical antipsychotics.
-Atypical means it is less likely than older antipsychotics to cause movement-related side effects, and more likely to be effective for treating symptoms such as motivation and social withdrawal.
+Atypical means it is less likely than older antipsychotics to cause movement-related side effects.

 - May be used to relieve symptoms associated with schizophrenia in adults and children aged 13 years and older.